syedaffanhamdani/cs-jokes/ReadMe.md

 This file is collection of Jokes about Software Development

-# One liners
+# STD
-- what does STD mean in Software Development?
+ what does STD mean in Software Development?
 Scrum Transmitted Diseases
+# SQL
 - why sql developer looks at the sky at night?
 They like to count (\*)
+# Object Oriented Programming
 - Why do girls like python more than java? because Python does not treat them as objects
+- What is object oriented way of becoming rich? // Inheritance
+# Dark Mode
-- Why do programmers prefer dark mode?
+ Why do programmers prefer dark mode?
 Because light attracts bugs.
-- What is object oriented way of becoming rich? // Inheritance
+# C and C++
 - What is difference between C and C++? // 1

+# The weird JavaScript
 - Its online, its offline.
 What is it? // service worker

-# The weird JavaScript

 ## typeOf NaN is a number